oasisprotocol/nexus/README.md

 **Query**

-Now you can query the Oasis Indexer API
+Now you can query the Oasis Nexus API
 ```sh
 $ curl -X GET http://0.0.0.0:8008/v1
 ```